 “The fundamental difference between the crisis we’re going through now and the global financial crisis in 2008 is the speed with which the central banks and governments reacted to this crisis which has meant that there has not been any real crisis in terms of liquidity or within the banking markets,” a property investment manager explained.

-Although industry analysts know that “something has changed in a significant way,” and “certain sectors face serious challenges to income security because of the pandemic,” real estate generally is seen as one of the few asset classes to generate acceptable returns at a time of low and even negative interest rates.
+Although industry analysts know that “something has changed in a significant way,” and “certain sectors face serious challenges to income security because of the pandemic,” real estate generally is seen as one of the few asset classes to generate acceptable returns at a time of low and even negative interest rates the PwC reports says.

 17.3% increase over a period of five years